Spinoza’s Modal Metaphysics

 - Related Entries

-If we were to ask Spinoza for his list of basic types of existing things, his response would be exceedingly brief: substances and modes (Ip4d).
-If we were to then ask Spinoza how many existing tokens fell under each of these two basic types, he would give us two extremely different, but equally striking answers.
-There is only one existing substance, God, and there are an infinite number of modes.
-Without yet trying to unpack these claims, we might press Spinoza, “But could have been more substances or fewer modes than there in fact are?”
-Or, keeping the number of tokens the same, we might ask, “Could there have been a different substance or different modes than the ones that in fact exist?”
-Surprisingly, Spinoza seems inclined to answer “no” to all of these questions.
-If so, then the actual world is the only possible world.
-This is the position of necessitarianism, a belief that very few people in the history of western philosophy have explicitly embraced.
+Spinoza’s list of the basic types of existing things is exceedingly short: substances and modes (Ip4d).
+Spinoza gives two extremely different, but equally striking accounts of how many tokens exist under each of these two basic types.
+There is only one existing substance, God, and there are infinitely many modes.
+Without yet unpacking these claims, we might ask Spinoza, “But could there have been more substances or fewer modes than there in fact are?”
+Or, keeping the number of tokens fixed, “Could there have been a different substance or different modes than the ones that in fact exist?”
+Surprisingly, Spinoza seems inclined to answer no to these questions.
+If so, then Spinoza thinks the actual world is the only possible world.
+This is the position of necessitarianism, a belief that few in the history of Western philosophy have explicitly embraced.
 And for good reason — on the face of it, necessaritianism is highly counterintuitive.
 Surely the world could have gone slightly differently than it has gone.
-(Couldn’t the Allies have lost WWII?
-Couldn’t the leaf have landed an eighth of a centimeter farther to the right?)
-And surely the world could have contained different individuals in different numbers than it in fact contains.
-(Couldn’t I have had a sister or not been born at all?)
+Couldn’t the Allies have lost WWII?
+Couldn’t a leaf have landed an eighth of a centimeter farther to the right than it in fact landed?
+Similarly, surely the world could have contained different individuals in different numbers than it in fact contains.
+Couldn’t Leibniz have had a sister or not been born at all?

-Spinoza is not unaware of how deeply against the grain of common sense the truth of necessitarianism would run.
-So if he nonetheless believed in its truth, he must have thought he had very compelling reasons for doing so.
+Spinoza was aware of how deeply against the grain of common sense the truth of necessitarianism would run.
+If he nonetheless believed in its truth, he must have thought he had very compelling reasons for doing so.
 What might such reasons be?
-We will work our way up to an account of why Spinoza was at least attracted to this striking modal conclusion by beginning with substances and then turning to modes.
-However, as we dig deeper into his ontology, we will see that there also appear to be good Spinozistic reasons for thinking that he did not intend to endorse necessitarianism.
-This will quickly lead us deep into the middle of an interpretive controversy that has ramifications for how we should understand many of Spinoza’s other central metaphysical views.
-In the final section (4), we will look at one possible way of trying to consistently reconcile Spinoza’s drive towards necessitarianism with what might have been equally important reasons for resisting such a strong conclusion.
+We will begin with substance necessitarianism (2.1) and then turn to the necessity of modes (2.2).
+Although the case for interpreting Spinoza as a mode necessitarian is strong, there are also Spinoza-friendly reasons for resisting such a reading.
+Seeing this tension will lead us into the middle of an interpretive controversy that has ramifications for understanding many of Spinoza’s other central metaphysical views.
+(In section 2, we will undercover one possible way of reconciling Spinoza’s drive towards necessitarianism with what might have been equally important reasons for avoiding it.)

-Spinoza’s argument for this conclusion has two major stages:
+Spinoza’s argument for these conclusions can be divided into two major stages:

 - God is the only possible substance.